 - 1. Return to floor plan view and Zoom in on the entry room. - 2.
 Select Build> Door> Doorway and click on the front Entry room wall to place a doorway at that location. - 3.
-Select 3D> Create Perspective View> Full Camera on and create an exterior camera view of the doorway.
+Select 3D> Create Perspective View> Perspective Full Camera and create an exterior camera view of the doorway.